digital-marketinginternational-marketing

 Spain is situated on the globe in a way that has enabled the country to play a formative role in sciences, arts and the progression of the world's culture.
 With Africa across the sea to the south and Europe sprawling away east and north, Spain is perfectly positioned as a crossroads for trade and entrepreneurship.
 Famously, Spain was also instrumental in discovering what would become the United States as we know them today.

 People in Spain are comfortable using the internet day to day, making digital marketing an effective strategy for any company here.
-The Spanish ecommerce market is forecast to surpass $41 billion in value during 2022, and this year’s Spanish GDP growth is forecast to hit 5.5%.
+The Spanish ecommerce market is forecast to surpass $41 billion in value during 2025, and this year's Spanish GDP growth remains robust and highly promising.

 People in Spain often take pride in having open hearts and open minds, all reinforced by a strong sense of tradition and cultural pride.
 This sentiment of warmth and passion shapes not only consumer spending habits in Spain, but also the culture of business and digital marketing approaches that see the most success in this country.